scalameta/scalameta/docs/trees/guide.md

 q"true" == q"true"
 ```

-Equality checks with `==` will only return true when the reference is the same.j
+Equality checks with `==` will only return true when the reference is the same.

 ```scala mdoc
 { val treeReference = q"true"